Hubert Beaumont (Labour politician)

 Captain Hubert Beaumont (1883 – 2 December 1948) was a Co-operative official and politician who became a Labour Party Member of Parliament (MP) and served as Deputy Speaker of the House of Commons.

-Working life
+Early life and career

 Beaumont was born in Birmingham and went to Saltley College School.
-He began work for the Co-op, and through their sponsorship he went to Ruskin College at Oxford University and the Central Labour College.
+He began work for the Co-op, and through their sponsorship he went to Ruskin College, Oxford, and the Central Labour College.
 During the First World War he became a captain in the Army.
 He later worked for the League of Nations Union and produced two educational films for them.

 Political career

 From 1914 to 1925, Beaumont was a member of Derbyshire County Council.
 He began fighting Parliamentary seats at Aldershot in the 1924 general election, and Harrow in the 1929 general election.
 In the 1931 general election he was chosen for the Labour-held seat of Peckham where the sitting MP John Beckett had split from the Labour Party.
 With the vote split among three competing "Labour" candidates, however, Beaumont came fourth with only 1,350 votes.

 Beaumont was elected to Yiewsley and West Drayton Urban District Council in 1934.
 In March 1939, he was elected as the Member of Parliament from Batley and Morley in a by-election, succeeding the late Willie Brooke.